CU-ESIIL/stressors-order-duration-frequency-intensity-innovation-summit-2025__2/docs/index.md

 ## Day 2 — Data & Methods
 *Focus: what we’re testing and building; show a first visual (plot/map/screenshot/GIF).*

-Questions:
-How does the SOFD of fire, drought, and their interaction influence forest shifts to non-forest between 1999 and 2024 in the Southern Rockies ecoregion?
-How does the SOFD of fire, drought, and their interaction influence forest recovery between 1999 and 2024 in the Southern Rockies ecoregion?

-A) Did a forest shift (within ten years after disturbance or their interactions) and what is the system it shifted to?
-B) If forest didn't shift to non-forest, how long did it take to recover to forest?
+**Study Area:Southern Rockies Ecoregion**
 Spatial extent: a small part of the ecoregion
 Spatial resolution: 30x30m
 Temporal extent: 1999-2024
 Temporal resolution: Annual

+**Response Variables**
+1. Was there a regime shift?
+(Change from forest to nonforest that did not recover within 10 years)
+2. If there WAS NOT a regime shift, how long did forests take to recover?
+3. If there WAS a regime shift, what system did the forest transition to? (e.g. grassland, shrubs)

+**Questions:**
+- How does the FODS of fire, drought, insects, and their interaction influence forest shifts to non-forest between 1999 and 2024 in the Southern Rockies ecoregion?
+- How does the FODS of fire, drought,  insects, and their interaction influence forest recovery between 1999 and 2024 in the Southern Rockies ecoregion?

+A) Did a forest shift (within ten years after disturbance or their interactions) and what is the system it shifted to?
+B) If forest didn't shift to non-forest, how long did it take to recover to forest?

 ### Data sources we’re exploring 📣
 <!-- EDIT: Link each source; add size/notes if relevant. -->